CondorcetVote/Documentation-Book/library/II-#-C.-Result-#-3.-Ranking-mode---Implicit-versus-Partial-(library).md

 By default, if you not ranking all election candidates into a vote.
 We assume that all missing candidates are implicitly ranked last.
-Optionally, you can prefer to allow voters to not rank all candidate.
+Optionally, you can prefer to allow voters to not rank all candidates.

 You can change this mode.
-It will reset all computed result and provide new result, they can be different.
+It will reset all computed results and provide a new result, they can be different.

 ## Example